 Growing up in Spain, I worked helping my family in their family business at a very young age.
-After many years of combining work and study, I had the privilege to leave the family business and fully immerse myself in completing my studies in Clinical Psychologyby coursing a Master's Degree in Psychology and becoming a Clinical Psychologist in Spain.
+After many years of combining work and study, I had the privilege to leave the family business and immerse myself fully in completing my studies in Clinical Psychologyby coursing a Master's Degree in Psychology and becoming a Clinical Psychologist in Spain.

 Certainly, I believe that with all the tools I have learned over the years, I am capable to offering to my clients in private practice a very powerful repertoire of psychotherapeutic tools to help them further their own unique personal growth throughout the integration of a very in-depth personal inquiry that encompasses and integrates Mind, Body, and Soul.